unitycoder/UnityHubPatcher/readme.md

 Ex: `python hub_patcher.py "D:/Program Files/Unity Hub"`

 Note that Hub Patcher has only been tested on Windows 10 and Linux.
-OS X may or may not work.
+Windows 11 and OS X may or may not work.

 ### Troubleshooting